 Wherever you are, pick seeds and varieties that are going to thrive in your conditions.
 How long is your growing season?
 What are daily conditions like in the summer?
 What is your elevation?
 If the garden seeds you pick aren't adapted, they'll need more attention and water while producing poorly.
 Do yourself a favor, be selective.

-Viable seeds are basically seeds with a little plant inside them.
+Viable seeds are basically seeds with a living baby inside them.
 Not all seeds are viable or easy to start.
 Some seeds have hard coats or anti-sprout chemicals that break down over time.
 Special conditions may even be needed, like a long cold spell.

 Transplanting